facebookresearch/vissl/GETTING_STARTED.md

 ### If using pre-built conda/pip VISSL packages

-Users need to set the dataset and obtain the builting
+Users need to set the dataset and obtain the builtin tool for training.
+Follow the steps:

-#### Setup ImageNet1K dataset
+#### Step1: Setup ImageNet1K dataset
 If you installed pre-built VISSL packages, we will set the ImageNet1K dataset following our [data documentation](https://vissl.readthedocs.io/en/latest/vissl_modules/data.html) and [tutorial](https://colab.research.google.com/drive/1CCuZ50BN99JcOB6VEPytVi_i2tSMd7A3#scrollTo=KPGCiTsXZeW3).
 NOTE that we need to register the dataset with VISSL.